 If you had clay or clay-like soil, didn’t use pesticides, hung your house in a sunny spot and had a lot of flowering blossoms in the spring then you created a great habitat for mason bees.
 Rent Mason Bees and all pollinators THANK YOU!

 Now the fun, science and research part.
 One good indication that the bees have emerged is by spotting the tan-colored markings that they leave on the outside of the white emergence tube.
 Do you see any markings?

 The second study is to examine the cocoons in your white PVC tube.
-Grab the kids and a plate and dump out all the cocoons in the tube.
+Grab a paper towel or a piece of white paper and dump out all the cocoons in the tube.
 Examine each one.
 Are the cocoons empty?
 Did any bees not emerge?
 Feel how strong and durable those silken cocoons are.
 What else did you find?
 If the cocoons are empty then you know all those mason bees flew off into your yard and pollinated and enriched all the trees and flowers and you gave back and helped the mason bee population.